 Trees have been planted that will eventually provide shade to benches spread throughout the dog park.
 Agility equipment and water have been installed for the dogs to enjoy.
-We do not have a separate area for small and big dogs.
+We have a separate area for small and big dogs.
+The small dog park is located near the main dog park.
 In addition to our dog park, all Township parks are dog-friendly.
 All pets must remain on a leash (maximum six feet in length), kept under physical control at all times, and not be a nuisance or a danger to other park users.

 Pet owners are required to remove their pet’s fecal deposits from the park grounds and place their waste in a suitable receptacle.
 No pets are permitted in play equipment areas or on baseball fields.
 Colerain and Clippard Parks have dog watering stations along the walking trails.
 Most parks have mutt-mitt stations to use to pick up pet waste.

 For questions not covered in our frequently asked questions, please call the Parks and Services Office at 513-385-7503, Monday through Friday between 7:30 a.m. and 4 p.m.

 Yes.
 Colerain Township maintains a policy of providing opportunities for all park visitors to enjoy its facilities and programs.
 Through concentrated efforts to upgrade existing sites and develop new areas, the Parks Division’s goal is to have the majority of facilities accessible to park users.
 The Parks Division will make a reasonable effort, with at least one-week advance notice, to provide reasonable accommodations so that people with disabilities may participate in Park events and programs.